March 3, 2012

 Squaretop17

-Just after 4 o’clock, we were officially supposed to have checked out of the reservation, but I didn’t think a quick visit to San Diego County’s high point would hurt anyone.
-Hot Springs Mountain lies entirely within the reservation and is 21 feet higher than San Diego’s more famous 2nd highest peak, Cuyamaca, though a much easier ascent.
-Reports indicated that I’d be able to drive to the top, or close to it, but it turned out to not be our day for Hot Springs Mountain.
-After several miles of driving up a graded dirt road, we hit patches of snow, becoming more frequent and severe as we went higher, causing the truck to slide and spin the tires.
-Having pushed our luck with the vehicular gods just 30 minutes previous, we called it off within sight of, but still several miles from the lookout tower near the summit of Hot Springs Mountain.
-It was somewhat ironic, having reached the seldom-visited and semi-remote Squaretop with relative ease, and to be shafted on a popular drive-up mountain.
-We chuckled as it added to the oddness of the day, and made the drive out and home, stopping only to fill ourselves with greasy food.
-A satisfying adventure indeed.
+We were supposed to check out of the reservation by 4pm but the allure of a quick visit to San Diego County’s highest point was strong.
+Hot Springs Mountain lies entirely within the reservation and is 21 feet higher than San Diego’s more frequented 2nd highest peak, Cuyamaca.
+Reports indicated that I’d be able to drive to near the top but it turned out not to be our day for Hot Springs Mountain.
+We hit patches of snow on our way up, becoming more frequent and severe as we went higher, causing the truck to slide and spin the tires.
+Having pushed our luck enough for the day we called it off.
+What an odd day and satisfying adventure indeed.

 SquaretopMap